winterbe/sequency/README.md

 - `sequenceOf` accepts one or many values and returns a new sequence.
 - `asSequence` accepts an iterable (e.g. an array, set or map) and returns a new sequence.
 - `emptySequence` returns a new empty sequence.
+- `generateSequence` returns a sequence generated from the given generator function.

 Each `Sequence` provides a fluent functional API consisting of intermediate and terminal operations.
 Intermediate functions (e.g. `filter`, `map`, `sorted`) return a new sequence, thus enabling method chaining.
 Terminal functions (e.g. `toArray`, `groupBy`, `findLast`) return an arbitrary result.
 Detailed descriptions of all operations are available in the [API docs](https://winterbe.github.io/sequency/).